ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/04-bubble-sort.md

 looking at one less element toward the end than in the preceding pass.
 <!-- OPENDSA: END -->

-    bubbleSort(array):
+    bubbleSort(arr):
-        n = array.size
+        n = arr.size
         for i in 0 .. n-1:               // Bubble up the i'th element:
             for j in 1 .. n-i-1:         //     Go through the unsorted part:
-                if array[j-1] > array[j]:    //          Two neighbours are out of order:
+                if arr[j-1] > arr[j]:    //          Two neighbours are out of order:
-                    swap(array, j-1, j)      //              Swap them with each other
+                    swap(arr, j-1, j)    //              Swap them with each other

 ::::: online :::::